KelebogileMothoagae/Java-Odyssey/EmailSoftwareApp/ReadMe.md

 This application is made to make it easy for you to create passwords and business-like email addresses for other people.
 You can find all the information you require to get going below.

 Features

-Customizable Email Addresses: Use predefined templates or create your own.
+•Customizable Email Addresses: Use predefined templates or create your own.

-Dynamic Content: Automatically fill in personalized information.
+•Dynamic Content: Automatically fill in personalized information.

-Simple Interface: User-friendly command-line interface for ease of use.
+•Simple Interface: User-friendly command-line interface for ease of use.

 Prerequisites
 Before running the program, make sure you have the following set up: